lleger/elixir-school/lessons/basics/collections.md

 ## Maps

-In Elixir maps are the "go-to" key-value store, unlike keyword lists they allow keys of any type and they do not follow ordering.
+In Elixir maps are the "go-to" key-value store.
+Unlike keyword lists, they allow keys of any type and they do not follow ordering.
 You can define a map with the `%{}` syntax:

 ```elixir
 iex> map = %{:foo => "bar", "hello" => :world}